CAUTION: Keep Your Digital Image (Social Media) Secure With These Tips

 1. Limit the number of administrators and applications that have your social media accounts approved for access.
 This helps minimize the scope of your attack.
 Use a password protection program to ensure that the root credentials for your social media accounts and apps are not accessible to your employees and partners.

-2. Ensure that the administrators use good passwords and that their corporate or personal passwords are often unique passwords and usernames.
+2. Ensure that the administrators use good passwords and that their corporate or personal passwords are often unique and usernames.
 Consider using a secure password vault if there are too many passwords to remember, such as LastPass, OneLogin, etc.

-In order to prevent it, apply these steps:
+To prevent it, apply these steps:

 1. Ensure HTTPS connections are used when logging in